almarengo/marketing_campaign_analysis/README.md

 - Pre Pruning, Post Pruning
 - Model evaluation and metrics
 - Hyperparameters tuning
+- Pipelines and Column Transformers
+- Bagging and Boosting

 Because of its great usability, we used a famous dataset from Kaggle: Marketing campaign.
 [Link here](https://www.kaggle.com/datasets/rodsaldanha/arketing-campaign)